conjurer-rich/faster-flow-hq/pages/book-early-access-confirm.md

 You won't just be reading, you'll be helping shape the final product.
 That means:

 - Getting access to selected chapters before anyone else
-- Seeing draft versions of tools like Flow Decision Records and Team Interaction Modelling
+- Seeing draft versions of things like the Fast Flow Toolkit and the Flow Decision Records
 - Sharing your feedback on what's clear, what's missing, and what needs sharpening

-Having the chance to shape the direction of examples, templates, and case studies

 ## What happens next?